Monday, April 25, 2011

 e.
 Outside of your specific position, are there any other thoughts or suggestions pertaining to live labs?

-2. Instructor (Shawn McKeown) will publish the form and require that all students of his SLE 1104 course fill out all necessary information on the day following Live Lab 1.
+2. Instructor (Shawn McKeown) will publish the form and require that all students of his SLE 1104 course fill out all necessary information on the day following Live Lab 1.3.
+Instructor will gather information from the submitted forms and post it to a shared Google document spreadsheet.

 4. Students will be able to review the comments of their classmates prior to Live Lab 2.